anasbassi/TDD-project/README.md

 ### Setup

 - Clone the repository using `git clone git@github.com:anasbassi/TDD-project.git`
-- Navigate to the folder using `cd school-library`
+- Navigate to the folder using `cd TDD-project`
-- Use this command to run the app `ruby main.rb`

 ## Authors